PrestaShopCorp/ps_checkout/README.md

 PayPal offers a sandbox mode in which an order can be created without involving actual money.

-To enable it, reach the module configuration page, then replace `#...` at the end of the URL with `#/debugDoNotTouch`.
+To enable it, reach the module configuration page, then replace `#...` at the end of the URL with `#/experimental`.

+This route allow you to acces to some experimental features (like paypal sandbox).
+Don't use them in a production environment until these features are officially released.

 ## Contributing